oracle-livelabs/apex/employee-onboarding/introduction/introduction.md

 In this hands-on workshop, you will build an Employee Onboarding application that uses APEX Workflows to automate and streamline onboarding processes—resulting in improved efficiency, reduced manual coordination, and a better new-hire experience.

-Estimated Workshop Time: 1 hour 30 minutes.
+Estimated Workshop Time: 2 hours.

 ### Objectives